debops/debops/docs/guides.rst

 Templating or updating persistent files
 ---------------------------------------

-Qubes OS supports persistent files or directories in TemplateVMs using bind mounts.
+Qubes OS supports persistent files or directories in TemplateBasedVM using bind mounts.
 The files and directories marked for persistent storage are copied to a separate directory and mounted over the original files.